compiler-dept/speck/README.md

     }

-The only thing you can change is the `<name>` tag of the function. `Speck` will run all function defined like these.
+The only thing you can change is the `<name>` tag of the function. `Speck` will run all functions defined like these.
 Let's write a first test for our suite:

     void spec_addition(void)
     {